What is a compensation package?

 • Career growth opportunities: While only sometimes considered part of the compensation package, opportunities for professional development, upskilling, and career advancement can add substantial value.

-• Positive work environment: A respectful, inclusive, and supportive workplace culture can enhance the overall employment experience, contributing to what one might consider an attractive compensation package.
+• Positive work environment: A respectful, inclusive, and supportive workplace culture can enhance the overall employment experience, as research shows a toxic company culture is the top reason (69%) employees consider quitting their jobs.

 A good compensation package should align with the employee's needs, goals, and values while matching or surpassing industry standards.
 It's also essential to align with the company's strategic objectives, ensuring that it's sustainable and beneficial for both parties.